withastro/docs/src/pages/en/guides/cms/buttercms.md

 ```

 :::tip
-Check out [Using environment variables](/en/guides/environment-variables/) for more information about environment variables and `.env` files in Astro.
+Read more about [using environment variables](/en/guides/environment-variables/) and `.env` files in Astro.
 :::

 2. Install the ButterCMS SDK as a dependency: